The Fascinating Story Behind Canada’s Grand Railway Hotels

 The skyline of Quebec City is dominated by the grand Fairmont Château Frontenac, opened in 1893.
 Balanced atop a cliff over Old Quebec and the St. Laurence River, it has been recognized as a UNESCO World Heritage Site.
 The storied rooms have hosted everyone from political leaders such as Winston Churchill and Franklin D. Roosevelt to celebrities.
-Its dramatic architecture with a copper roof, turrets and elaborate gables were heavily inspired by the châteaux of France’s Loire Valley.
+Its dramatic architecture, with a copper roof, turrets, and elaborate gables, was heavily inspired by the châteaux of France’s Loire Valley.

-One of the few railway hotels that was not built in the châteauesque style, The Algonquin in St. Andrews, New Brunswick, is a Tudor Revival building.
-The current structure was built in 1914 after a fire destroyed the original shingle-style structure that same year.
+One of the few railway hotels that was not built in the châteauesque style, the Algonquin in St. Andrews, New Brunswick, is a Tudor Revival building.
+The current structure was built in 1914 after a fire destroyed the original shingle-style building earlier in the year.

 4. Fairmont Royal York Hotel

 When it opened in 1929, the 28-story Fairmont Royal York Hotel in Toronto was the tallest building in the British Empire.
 The hotel had more than 1,000 rooms, each with its own telephone and private shower and bath—uncommon features for hotels at the time.